Sanidhyafeaturist/AndroidRescueX/Readme.md

 - Back up your data before flashing to avoid data loss.
 - This ROM is intended for advanced users familiar with flashing custom ROMs and recovery environments.

+## Updates done
+we fixed some voids in our project, like incorrect file paths and other fixes, and now I think that it should be working fine

 ## License

 This project is open-source.
 You can use, modify, and distribute it as long as proper credit is given to the original authors.